Caste panchayat: History

-Historical mentions of panchayats include the Parsi Panchayat in 1818, the Aror Bans Panchayat at Lahore in 1888, low caste panchayats in 1907, and the Prachin Agrawal Jain Panchayat of Delhi, founded in the late 19th century, which runs Delhi's famous Bird Hospital and some of its oldest temples.
+Historical mentions of panchayats include the Parsi Panchayat in 1818, the Aror Bans Panchayat at Lahore in 1888, Dalit panchayats in 1907, and the Prachin Agrawal Jain Panchayat of Delhi, founded in the late 19th century, which runs Delhi's famous Bird Hospital and some of its oldest temples.

 Caste panchayat versus Gram panchayat

 There are different types of panchayats.

 Gram panchayat or sabha (village councils) were usually controlled by the elected members of panchayats for maintaining the social order and the resolution of criminal and civil disputes.
 There were also panchayats for resolving inter-caste conflicts.
 Gram panchayats were legally formalised under the panchayati raj system as a decentralised grassroot form of local governance.

 Caste panchayats (caste councils) have members of particular castes who follow caste-based social norms, rules, religious values and settle conflict among its own members.
-Each caste, including upper caste and dalits, had own caste panchayat.
+Each caste, including upper castes and dalits, had own caste panchayat.
 They repair wells, organise festivals, look after the sick of their castes.
 These caste panchayats existed as the form of local governance much before the gram panchayats came into being.